iyer-karthik/udacity-dand/p2/README.md

 In this project, we choose the city of Seattle from https://www.openstreetmap.org and use data munging techniques,<br> such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean the OpenStreetMap data.
-The project comprises of the following files.
+The project contains the following files.

 __Python Scripts__

 1. _getsampleosm.py_ - Take a systematic sample of elements from the original OSM file.

-2. _cleaning.py_ - Programmatically clean the street names and phone numbers
+2. _cleaning.py_ - Programmatically clean the street names and phone numbers.

 3. _data.py_ - Parse the elements in the OSM XML file, transforming them from document format to tabular format,<br>